-Protocol Create-Toffolis (Arbitrary Dealer $P_i$ , Player Keys $k^i$ for $1 \le i \le n$ )
+Protocol Create-Toffolis (Arbitrary Dealer P_i , Player Keys k^i for $1 \le i \le n$)

-- 1. $P_i$ : Share a polynomially large number of Toffoli states. - 2.
-All players: Run state tomography on all but a polynomial fraction of the shared states to check the states sent by $P_i$ .
-If $P_i$ is caught not sending Toffoli states, she is kicked out.
+- 1. P_i : Share a polynomially large number of Toffoli states. - 2.
+All players: Run state tomography on all but a polynomial fraction of the shared states to check the states sent by P_i .
+If P_i is caught not sending Toffoli states, she is kicked out.
 Otherwise, the states sent have a polynomial fidelity to the Toffoli state. - 3.
 All players: Using the states which were left (many states were opened up in the previous step), create an error correcting computation which creates a Toffoli state with exponential fidelity from the polynomially good Toffoli states.
-This can be done using the protocol described below, which uses standard techniques of noisy computation such as [1].
+This can be done using the protocol described below, which uses standard techniques of noisy computation such as [AB99].

-In appendix D we present a protocol especially designed to purify Toffoli states.
+In appendix G we present a protocol especially designed to purify Toffoli states.

-7 Simulations of the protocol
+8 Simulations of the protocol

 Proving the Universal Composability of our algorithm may seem at first like a daunting task.
-Surprisingly, this is not the case, and the simulation turns out to be almost trivial.
-We sketch the main details of the simulation in the full version.
-Here we simply note a few key features which we use:
+Surprisingly, this is not the case, and the simulation turns to be almost trivial.
+We sketch the main details of the simulation in appendix H. Here we simply note a few key features which we use: